Dynafit TLT Speed Review

 Touring Performance

-In terms of touring performance, we look at pivot range and resistance and heel elevations.
+In terms of touring performance, we look at pivot range, heel elevations, and icing propensity.
 The TLT Speed has virtually zero pivot resistance and a wide range of motion.
 While we never had any issues, there are widespread reports of boots disengaging the toe piece of the TLT Speed in regular use.
 It seems to be correlated to boot size and model.
-The issue, more specifically, is in touring mode, when doing anything that extends one's foot to the very front of the pivot range (as when doing a kick turn).
+The issue, more specifically, is in touring mode when doing anything that extends one's foot to the very front of the pivot range (as when doing a kick turn).
 In this situation, some boots apparently disengage the lock and push the ski entirely off your foot.
 Again, we did not have this issue at all.
 Nonetheless, reports are frequent and reliable enough that they deserve mention here.

-There are three heel elevations on the TLT Speed, just like on the Editors Choice winners.
+There are three heel elevations on the TLT Speed, just like on the highest scoring award winners.
 The three TLT elevations, though, are all relatively close together.
-The overall range is more like that covered by the two lower levels of these other bindings.
-Three levels should bump up the touring score, but the fact that all three are so close together negates this.
+The overall range is more like that covered by the two lower levels of many other bindings.
+Three levels should bump up the touring score, but the fact that all three are so close together somewhat negates this.

 Downhill Performance

 This set of downhill performance attributes is pretty standard.
-Some are much better, of course.
+Some other bindings are a little better, of course.
 Hybrid tech/standard bindings are much better downhill, while others don't have any adjustable release.
-The Editors Choice and others in this same weight class have similar downhill performance.
-More and more bindings in this weight class now add some spring tension in the heel piece that allows for a sort of "forward pressure" or ski flex allowance that enables at least a little release elasticity.
+The highest scoring bindings in our test and others in this same weight class have similar downhill performance.
+More and more bindings in this weight class now add some spring tension in the heel piece, allowing for a sort of “forward pressure” or ski flex allowance that enables at least a little release elasticity.
 The TLT Speed does not have this forward pressure.
-Discerning skiers in high energy turns may notice this otherwise very subtle difference.
+Discerning skiers in high-energy turns may notice this otherwise very subtle difference.
+However, most skiers won't notice much difference between ski bindings within 100 grams of the TLT Speed.

 Ease of Use